Bear Lake State Park. As you get your first view of the lake, the unique deep blue color will amaze you.

 Bear Lake is located near the Utah/Idaho border in the far northeast corner of Utah.
 Getting there from the southwest (Salt Lake City) involves a drive up one of my favorite roads – the Logan Canyon Scenic Byway.
 Bear Lake is a 48 mile (77.2 km) drive from Logan up over the Cache Mountains.

 Logan Canyon is one of my favorite places on the planet.
 Why?
 For more than 25 years, I’ve been going there several times a year to my wife’s family cabin.
 And the Byway goes right past our cabin.
 Fantastic scenery.
 Uncrowded recreation areas.
-And less than 90 miles (145 km) northeast of
+And less than 90 miles (145 km) northeast of Salt Lake City.

 Beginning at the mouth of the canyon on the east side of Logan – home of Utah State University - it also gives you access to outdoor activities year-round.
 Hiking camping, fishing, skiing, snowmobiling, biking, or hunting.